gnori-zon/MailSenderBot/README.md

    # rabbitMQ
       rabbitmq:
-         # (the host on which the rabbitMQ is located)
-         addresses: localhost
-         # (the port on which the rabbitMQ is located)
-         port: 15672
+         # used default host and port
          username: guest
          password: guest
          # (specifying the name of the queue to be created)